 What is Replacing Disney’s Magical Express Bus Service?

 Also, while not a one-to-one replacement, The Brightline Train will most likely not have Disney cartoons, or automatic luggage retrieval and delivery.
 This train to Disney Springs will allow you to load your luggage, have a fancy seat to sit in, and not have to deal with Orlando traffic all on your own.
 So that’s a godsend.
 And since the train is dropping you at Disney Springs, you can tentatively start your Disney Arrival Day there.
-IF you can figure out the luggage situation.
+IF you ( or Disney) can figure out the luggage situation.

 How To Get from Disney Springs Station to Your Disney Resort